AmritBag/Data_Analysis_Case_Study/README.md

 ## **Executive Summary**

-This case study provides a comprehensive exploratory data analysis (EDA) for customer sales data.
-The analysis explores key trends, customer behaviors, and potential areas for growth.
-Key insights include:
+This case study provides a comprehensive exploratory data analysis (EDA) Credit card approval.
+The analysis explores how collectively they are affecting the same response variable, so the bank could choose the most important variables out of these for running their quick customer diagnostics before approving a credit card.

 A significant portion of purchases come from customers aged **25-35**.